 Entry Fee: INR 3000

 New Zealand has a history of being a British colony.
 Though its regions are “coming out” to the world, there are occasions when they look back and remember the gone days.
 The Victorian Fete is one such occasion during which they take a step back in time and sample the nostalgia of the Victorian era right in the heart of the Oamaru’s Victorian Precinct.
 The festival-goers show up in vintage – style victorian full-dresses during the procession.
 You can try your hand on riding a Penny Farthing.
-Have a leisure time enjoying amazing food, wine, beer and world class whisky.
+Have a leisure time enjoying amazing food, wine, beer, and world-class whisky at one of the exciting New Zealand traditional festivals.
 You can also shop for traditional and antique craft pieces.

 Major Attractions: Activities: Book Binding, mask making, Morris Dancing displays – a parade